-Depending on the Collective Bargaining Agreement with your employer and where you live, you may choose one of the following two medical-hospitalsurgical plans:
+Depending on the Collective Bargaining Agreement with your employer and where you live, you may choose one of the following two medical-hospital-surgical plans:

-- 1. The Kaiser Permanente Plan, or - 2.
-The Trust Fund's Comprehensive Medical Plan (self-funded).
+- 1. The Trust Fund's Comprehensive Medical Plan (self-funded), or - 2.
+The Kaiser Permanente Plan.

 Kaiser Permanente's Hawaii service area is limited to the state of Hawaii.
 You must live or work within the Hawaii service area to enroll in the Kaiser Permanente Plan.
-If you move outside the Kaiser Permanente Hawaii service area, you will not be allowed to continue coverage under the Kaiser Permanente Plan and must enroll in the Comprehensive Medical Plan.
+If you move outside Kaiser's Hawaii service area, you will not be allowed to continue coverage under the Kaiser Permanente Plan and must enroll in the Comprehensive Medical Plan.

-If you choose the Kaiser Permanente Plan, you will be eligible for Kaiser Permanente's prescription drug benefits and the Indemnity Plan vision care benefits for appliances only.
+If you choose the Comprehensive Medical Plan, you will be eligible for the Indemnity Plan prescription drug and vision care benefits and chiropractic benefits provided through ChiroPlan Hawaii, Inc. If you choose the Kaiser Permanente Plan, you will be eligible for Kaiser's prescription drug benefits and the Indemnity Plan vision care benefits for appliances only.